 This capacitor is part of the "Backup!" behavior circuit, and with the resistor, sets how long your Herbie will stay in "Backup" mode.
-This part is "polarity-sensitive", which means you have to get it in the right way, because it won't work if it's in backwards.
+This part is "polarity-sensitive", which means you have to get it in the right way around, because it will not work if it's in backwards.
 See the side with the stripe?
 The lead closest to this stripe is the negative lead, and is installed in the square pad at position C1.